Erast Garin

 Garin was born in Ryazan as Erast Gerasimov.
 He started his acting career in 1919 in an amateur theatre of the Ryazan military district.
 In 1926 he finished his education in the experimental theatrical workshops of the People's Commissariat for Education.
-He always looked up upon Meyerhold and Michael Chekhov as his mentors, rejecting naturalistic acting techniques propagated by Konstantin Stanislavski and paying utmost importance to voice and gesture.
+He always looked up to Meyerhold and Mikhail Chekhov as his mentors, rejecting naturalistic acting techniques propagated by Konstantin Stanislavski and paying utmost importance to voice and gesture.

 Garin worked with Meyerhold in his theatre until its dissolution in 1936.
 Among his triumphs was the part of Khlestakov in the 1926 production of The Government Inspector.
 The trance-like quality of his "grotesquely anxious" performances in Meyerhold's productions could be attributed to an expressionistic acting style.

 Nikolay Akimov's Theatre of Comedy was the next theatre he worked in.
-In 1946 he gave up stage performances and concentrated on film acting.
+In 1946, he gave up stage performances and concentrated on film acting.
 In 1941, he was awarded the Stalin Prize for the role of Tarakanov in the film Musical Story.
 Half-blindness prevented him from playing any major roles in the 1960s and 1970s.

-Together with his wife Khesya Lokshina he was director of several films, for which he also contributed scripts.
+Together with his wife Khesya Lokshina, he was director of several films, to which he also contributed scripts.
 They adapted Mikhail Zoshchenko's novel Respected Comrade in 1930.
 Garin's memoirs, entitled With Meyerhold, appeared in 1974.